 - Ill-fitting shoes.
-People who wear shoes that are too tight, too narrow or too pointed are more susceptible to bunions.
+People who wear shoes that are too tight, too narrow or too pointed are more likely to develop bunions.

 - Rheumatoid arthritis.
-Having this inflammatory condition can make you more susceptible to bunions.
+Having this inflammatory condition can make you more likely to develop bunions.

 - Heredity.
-The tendency to develop bunions might be because of an inherited problem with the structure or anatomy of your foot.
+The tendency to develop bunions might be the result of an inherited problem with the structure or anatomy of your foot.

 - Bursitis.
-This painful condition occurs when the small fluid-filled pads (bursae) that cushion bones, tendons and muscles near your joints become inflamed.
+This painful condition occurs when the small fluid-filled pads that cushion the bones near your joints become inflamed.

 - Hammertoe.
 An abnormal bend that occurs in the middle joint of a toe, usually the toe next to your big toe, can cause pain and pressure.

 - Metatarsalgia.
-This condition causes pain and inflammation in the ball of your foot.
+This condition causes pain and swelling in the ball of your foot.

 To help prevent bunions, choose shoes carefully.
 They should have a wide toe box — no pointy toes — and there should be space between the tip of your longest toe and the end of the shoe.

 Your shoes should conform to the shape of your feet without squeezing or pressing any part of your foot.

 Oct.
 22, 2019